DougFelipe/eggnog_data_downloader/README.md

-# Eggnog Downloader Script
+# Eggnog Downloader

 ## Project Description
-This Python script automates the downloading of specific files from the Eggnog result page.
-It is designed to be user-friendly and handle common errors gracefully.
+This Python script automates the downloading of files from the [Eggnog](http://eggnog-mapper.embl.de) result page for protein and genomic data.
+It is designed to be user-friendly and handle common errors.

 ## Technologies Used
 - Python 3